Chash-dot/Hello_Flask_App/README.md

 #To perform Test on the app.py using test_app.py
 $python test_app.py

-#The above will not retun anything of success
+#The above will not return anything of success